dvdk1ng0/dvdk1ng0.github.io/content/posts/suicide.md

 **The future won’t be worth it, so I’ll kill myself now.** (Statement A)

 The premise of that sentence is something you don’t know is true.
-You should say:
+You should say instead:

 **My life isn’t and hasn’t been worth it, and I’m too tired to go on, so I’ll kill myself now.** (Statement B)

 The difference is subtle, but important.
 With statement B, you don’t have to predict the future, you only have to evaluate your life as it is and as it has been.
 And who can argue with you about how you feel about your life?
 Who can argue with you about how exhausted you are?
-No one knows your experiences like you and no one but you can evaluate the truth of the premises “my life isn’t worth it and hasn’t been worth it” and “I’m too tired to go on.”
+No one knows your experiences like you do and no one but you can evaluate the truth of the premises “my life isn’t worth it and hasn’t been worth it” and “I’m too tired to go on.”

 So what we have to do now is defend the idea that those two premises imply that it’s reasonable to commit suicide.
 This isn’t trivial.
 There could very well be reasons that despite these two premises, it still isn’t okay to kill yourself.
 We have to defeat the various objections to Statement B. It may seem like a tough task, but don’t worry, I’ll take care of it.
 This is what you’re paying me for.
-Look, here comes someone now.

 A friend of yours has been listening in this whole time, and he’s not very pleased.
 He’s sitting there on the barstool, frowning.
 Don’t be ridiculous, he says:

 ## Objection #1: The Argument from Ultra-good Experiences
 > Any reasonable person who has a normal brain and doesn’t want to die can come up with this objection almost immediately.
 Don’t you know the slogans?
 “When you’re in it, you’re in it.
 When you’re out, you’re out.” and “Suicide is a permanent solution to a temporary problem.” and, of course, “There is a light at the end of the tunnel.”
-We’re all familiar.
 What all of these phrases are trying to get at is that there are wonderful, perfect experiences in life that are so awesome and beautiful that they shine like a brilliant light in the darkness and can make the worst parts of life all worth it.
 Meeting that special person, seeing your child grow up, getting to the top of that mountain, these put all the pain and bad experiences into perspective.
 >
 > Okay, maybe you’ve never had any of these experiences.
 Maybe you’re right and your life isn’t worth it right now.
 But if you kill yourself, if you press “end game,” you completely eliminate _any possibility_ of having any of these ultra-good experiences _ever_.
 More exactly:
 >